samsonos/php_upload/readme.md

 }
 ```

 As you see, we have parameter ```$extension``` in our name handler function.
-This parameter **is always defined** as last parameter of this callback function.<br>
+This parameter **is always defined** as last parameter of this callback function.<br />
-In our case after created callback functions, upload catalog will be called 'upload/catalog5' and file name will be like 'item5'.
+In our case after created callback functions, upload catalog will be called 'upload/catalog5' and file name will be like 'item5'.<br />
+Don't forget, that in current example all uploading files will have simple name (maybe different extensions), so **you must come up with some logic for using upload file name handler correctly.**

 Developed by [SamsonOS](http://samsonos.com/).